JamesConlan96/tssl/README.md

   -h, --help            show this help message and exit -d DIRECTORY, --directory DIRECTORY
-                        directory to save output to instead of the current working directory -e, --encrypt         compress output directory into an AES256 encrypted zip archive -f FILE, --file FILE  newline delimited file containing URLs to scan (can be specified multiple times per command) -H HEADER, --header HEADER
+                        directory to save output to instead of the current working directory -e, --encrypt         compress output directory into an AES256 encrypted zip archive (includes existing files) -f FILE, --file FILE  newline delimited file containing URLs to scan (can be specified multiple times per command) -H HEADER, --header HEADER
                         HTTP header to add to all requests in the form '<name>: <value>' (can be specified multiple times per command)